Green Up, Kenosha! Saturday, August 3rd is Green Up Day!

 - Use the Recycle Bins: You will see them around the festival site.
 And the earth thanks you!

-- Ride your bike: If you live nearby, use our bike valet at Kenosha City Hall at 6th Avenue and 54th Street
+- Ride your bike: If you live nearby, use our bike racks at Kenosha City Hall at 6th Avenue and 54th Street

 - Save paper: download your tickets to your smart phones